 That’s why, when setting up a test, it’s important to make sure your tools are configured correctly and working the way they should.
 If they’re not, these common issues can arise:

-- Landing page display problems.
+- post-click landing page display problems.
 Small coding mistakes can cause big validity threats, like display issues, during your A/B test.
-That’s why it’s crucial to make sure your landing pages look the way they’re supposed to across all devices and browsers, and that your visitors aren’t impacted by something called the “flicker effect.”
+That’s why it’s crucial to make sure your post-click landing pages look the way they’re supposed to across all devices and browsers, and that your visitors aren’t impacted by something called the “flicker effect.”
 Among others, a slow website can cause this problem, which occurs when your control is momentarily displayed to your visitor just before the variation.

 - Stopping a test too early.
-Some testing software will declare a winning page prematurely — when a sample size isn’t large enough, or representative of your customer.
+Some testing software will declare a winning page prematurely — when a sample size isn’t large enough, or representative of your target customer.
 Remember: Reaching statistical significance does not mean it’s time to stop your test.
 The longer you run it, the more accurate your results will be.

 Any one of these issues (and more) can lead to a false positive at the conclusion of your test, which is why Peep warns testers to be vigilant: